 Section 3.7 Please specify the light level NPQNSV is determined for use in the e:C estimations.

 As recognized by the reviewer, NPQNSV is strongly light dependent and changes throughout the water column.
-Consequently, we calculation Φe:C based on our data from the P vs. E correlations, the diurnal changes in light intensity (as measured by the shipboard light meter) and the attenuation coefficient measured/calculated from our noon CTD deployments.
+Consequently, we calculate Φe:C based on our data from the P vs. E correlations, the diel changes in light intensity (as measured by the shipboard light meter) and the attenuation coefficient measured/calculated from our noon CTD deployments.
 Consequently, we used variable Φe:C ratios to calculate productivity throughout the mixed layer.
 Data shown are the integrated values throughout the mixed layer.

 Section 4.2.7.
 GPPFRRF Estimates This is a commentary, rather than a suggestion for revision.
 I find the prominent afternoon peak in GPPFRRF intriguing and unexpected.
 It is such a dramatic increase in GPP and it is a little hard for me to determine the timing from the x-axis, but it looks to be soon after midday.
 I have been trying to come up with an explanation for this from uncertainties and weaknesses in the algorithm and fitting of the PvI curves but have not come up with anything significant.
 Silsbe and Kromkamp (2012, L&O Modeling the irradiance dependency of the quantum efficiency of photosynthesis) have previously published some interesting work demonstrating the statistical flaws in FRRF estimated GPP as the derived 'GPP' is not independent of E the dependent variable which impacts derived PvI parameters (uncertainties are higher).
 They also showed of the most used PvI models applied the Platt et al. 1980 performs poorly when comparing the number of fitted curves with statistically significant derived parameters.
 I have certainly seen this in my own data analysis, especially in data from significantly light stressed phytoplankton populations.
 I'm not sure if the authors have evaluated the statistical significance of the derived PvI parameters and/or the model uncertainties from the fits but it may be worth revisiting or at least keeping in mind for future applications of GPPFRRF methods.

-We thank the reviewer for this very thoughtful comment as she/he highlights an important issue for optimization in non-linear systems.
+We thank the reviewer for this very thoughtful comment as she/he highlights an important issue of optimization in non-linear systems.
 Since many model parameters may be correlated, determining the uncertainty for a particular parameter is non-trivial.
 We should highlight that the productivity results shown here are not contingent on individual parameters but instead on a set of “optimal” parameters and that we have not focused extensively on the details of the optimization procedure or on the uncertainty analysis for it (e.g. a Monte Carlo approach).
 Our modeled rates of JVPII are well constrained by the data with uncertainties of several percent, whereas the uncertainty within a single model parameter (such as Alpha) may be quite significant for the reasons that the reviewer mentions.

-Based on the reviewers comments, we revisited our data, performed a cost analysis of the fits, and refitted all our curves.
+Based on the reviewer’s comments, we revisited our data, performed a cost analysis of the fits, and refitted all our curves.
 While examining these data, we decided to remove data from the PvsE curves where light intensities were >2000uE.
 Most of these data were extremely noisy and hence created a larger uncertainty.
 We believe that this cut-off is reasonable as most communities won’t see these light intensities in the water column.
 Despite the cutoff, some cycles did show a light inhibiting term (see Fig S2).